Team Picks: Inspirational Fictional Women

 Social Media Coordinator

 Mixing it up with a character from a Dungeons & Dragons podcast.
-Among all of the amazing characters in The Adventure Zone: Balance, Lup is a fan-favourite, and for very good reason.
+Among all of the amazing characters in The Adventure Zone: Balance, Lup is a fan-favorite, and for very good reason.
 Every time I re-listen through TAZ, I am more impressed and in awe of Lup, and would love to be more like her.
 She’s confident and has something clever to say in every scenario, owns her faults, has no problem going after what she wants, and she’ll do whatever it takes for as long as it takes to help her friends.
 (See: becoming a lich just to protect them better).
 Also, her now-centuries-long grudge against Greg Grimaldis for something as petty as $15 proves that she is not to be messed with.

 (Lup cosplay photo by @aj_cosart).